storyblok/blueprint-core-nextjs/README.md

 ```

 > [!IMPORTANT]
-> To connect to the Storyblok Visual Editor, the local project must run over HTTPS.
+> To connect the Storyblok Visual Editor, the local project must run over HTTPS.
 Learn more in the [Visual Editor concept](https://www.storyblok.com/docs/concepts/visual-editor#local-development-via-https).

 Back in Storyblok, open the **Home** story to start editing.